 And each week, I'll send you new tips to plan your Netherlands vacation.
 If you decide it's not for you (any longer), unsubscribing is always just a click away.

-FEBO in Amsterdam: Our Snack Wall Hype Explained ๐Ÿ”
+FEBO in Amsterdam: Our Snack Wall Hype Explained 🍔

-You’ll find these automated fast-food spots throughout the city, serving crispy croquettes and other Dutch comfort food untill late a nights, sometimes 24/7.
+You’ll find these automated fast-food spots throughout the city, serving crispy croquettes and other Dutch comfort food until late at night, sometimes 24/7.

-I’ll show you exactly what to order, where to find the best locations, and why eating from a wall is a perfectly normal (and delicious) Dutch experience.
+I’ll show you exactly what to order, where to find the best locations, and why eating from a wall is a perfectly normal Dutch experience.

 What Makes FEBO Special

-I’ve been eating at FEBO in Amsterdam since I was a kid, and the taste hasn’t changed.
-They make everything fresh daily using the same recipes from founder Johan de Borst’s original 1941 bakery.
+I’ve been eating at FEBO in Amsterdam since I was a kid, and the taste genuinely hasn’t changed.
+They still prepare the snacks fresh daily using recipes that go back to founder Johan de Borst’s original 1941 bakery.

 Great Amsterdam Food Tour